 Now that remote working has become a part of many people’s lives, I have been seeing more clients online or over the phone: I am experienced in working in this way and I've found people take to very naturally, though it can take a bit of getting used to and some ground rules at the beginning help a lot.
 Going forward I expect some people will find this way of working allows them to combine therapy with a busy work or travel schedule.
-I know that for some people privacy is an issue when sharing their home: I will do my best to adapt your session time around this and suggest ways you can create a space where you may speak freely.
-I'm also pleased to be able to see people in person where necessary under the current guidelines.
+For others, in-person is really the thing and I'm also pleased to be able to see people face to face where necessary.

 I believe there are many possibilities for your way forward through life and that therapy offers a space where you will find you can speak openly about yourself, sometimes for the first time.

 The way I work is informed by the psychoanalysis of Freud, but adapted to the modern world.
 I came to therapy through literature and the arts and hold a Ph.D. from Trinity College, Cambridge where I taught English Literature for several years.
 I offer sessions both in person and over Skype.
 I am currently Honorary Secretary of The Site for Contemporary Psychoanalysis and a member of The College of Psychoanalysts (UK).

 I am very much at home working with gay, lesbian, trans and non-binary people as well as issues around anxiety, addiction, trauma and sex, and I enjoy working with couples and other similar units.

 Training, qualifications & experience